Lukox/KTH-ID2223/README.md

 - **`topDelta`**, **`jgDelta`**, **`midDelta`**, **`botDelta`**, **`supDelta`**: These parameters reflect the frequency with which champions in each role on the blue team beat their counterparts on the red team.
 A value of -1 indicates a higher frequency for the blue team, while 1 indicates a higher frequency for the red team.
 - **`teamWin`**: This binary parameter indicates the overall outcome of the game.
 A value of 0 denotes a victory for the blue team, while a value of 1 signifies a victory for the red team.

+The ratings for the Synergies, Deltas and Winrates were taken from data of 100,000 games, which we stores in matrices, providing information on champion win and losses, how often champions win together and how often they lose against others.

 Our data turned out to be relatively balanced, with 5015 wins on blue side and 4985 wins on red side out of 10000 games, making it a suitable dataset for our prediction model.

 ## The Method